 It’s important to be aware that concrete flooring can be very cold in the winter months.
 So, if you live in a cool climate, you might want to skip this one or lay down plenty of comfy rugs.

-This kitchen design proves that concrete doesn’t have to be plain and simple.
+Concrete doesn’t have to be plain and simple.
 It can, in fact, contain lots of detail.
-I love how this concrete flooring has speckles all through it.
-And the Moroccan rug is a nice touch!
+For instance terrazzo concrete that contains sparkly speckles!

 If you prefer to break things up, create some defined lines with large concrete tiles like these.
 They look great in a contemporary white kitchen like this one.

 Did you know you can paint your concrete flooring too?
 You don’t just have to settle for how it comes.
-I like how this flooring matches the dark grey countertops.
+This is a good option if you want your flooring to match your dark grey countertops.

 Timber kitchen flooring